ManevilleF/bevy_silk/README.md

 ## Wind

-You may add wind to the simulation for a more dynamic clothing effect, you may choose from:
+You may add wind forces to the simulation for a more dynamic clothing effect, for each force you may choose from:
 - `Wind::Constant` for constant wind force
 - `Wind::SinWave` for a sinwave following wind intensity with custom force and frequency.

-The `Wind` can be added as a resource to your app:
+`Wind` forces can be added as a resource to your app through the `Winds` container:

 ```rust no_run
 use bevy::prelude::*;